Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity: Local well-posedness and regularity for the stochastic HNSEs

 \subsection{Proof of Theorems \ref{t:local_HNSEs_hyper_small_viscosity} and \ref{t:local_HNSEs_hyper_high_viscosity}}

-The proofs of Theorems \ref{t:local_HNSEs_hyper_small_viscosity} and \ref{t:local_HNSEs_hyper_high_viscosity} are rather standards and we content ourselves in giving a sketch.
+The proofs of Theorems \ref{t:local_HNSEs_hyper_small_viscosity} and \ref{t:local_HNSEs_hyper_high_viscosity} are rather standard, and we content ourselves with giving a sketch.
 To prove Theorem \ref{t:local_HNSEs_hyper_small_viscosity}, we employ the theory of stochastic evolution equations in critical spaces developed in \cite{AV19_QSEE1,AV19_QSEE2}.
 To begin, let us reformulate the noise by using only real-valued noise coefficients and the independent real-valued Brownian motions $(B_{k,\alpha})_{k,\alpha}$ in \eqref{eq:complex_BM}.
 One can readily check that, for each real-valued vector field $u\in H^{\g}(\T^3;\R^3)$,